chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

  <img src="../Common/img/Velocity Graph.jpg" alt="CK" style="width:20%;margin:0px 0px 0px 25px">

  In the next example the line includes some vertical segments because at those times in the score there are multiple simultaneous notes selected (i.e. aligned vertically).
-This type of display is harder to interpret, but can be useful, for example to see the range of note velocities in chords.
+This type of display is harder to interpret but can be useful, for example, to see the range of note velocities in chords.

  <img src="../Common/img/Velocity Graph Simultaneous Notes.jpg" alt="CK" style="width:20%;margin:0px 0px 0px 25px">